-• The Mineral Resources in this Estimate were independently prepared, including estimation and classification, by Nordmin Engineering Ltd. and in accordance with the definitions for Mineral Resources in S-K 1300.

-- Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+- The Mineral Resources in this estimate were independently prepared by Christian Ballard, P.Geo. of Nordmin Engineering Ltd and the Mineral Resources were prepared in accordance with NI 43-101 and the CIM Definition Standards for Mineral Resources and Mineral Reserves (2014) and the CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines (2019).
+Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+No environmental, permitting, legal, title, taxation, sociopolitical, marketing, or other relevant issues are known that may affect this estimate of Mineral Resources. - Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
 This estimate of Mineral Resources may be materially affected by environmental, permitting, legal, title, taxation, sociopolitical, marketing, or other relevant issues. - Verification included multiple site visits to inspect drilling, logging, density measurement procedures and sampling procedures, and a review of the control sample results used to assess laboratory assay quality.
-In addition, a random selection of the drillhole database results was compared with the original records. - The Mineral Resources in this estimate for the Santa Cruz, East Ridge, and Texaco Deposits used Datamine Studio RMTM software to create the block models. - The Mineral Resources are current to December 31, 2022. - Underground-constrained Mineral Resources for the Santa Cruz Deposit are reported at a CoG of 0.70% total copper, Texaco Deposit are reported at a CoG of 0.80% total copper and East Ridge Deposit are reported at a CoG of 0.90% total copper.
-The CoG reflects total operating costs to define reasonable prospects for eventual economic extracted by conventional underground mining methods with a maximum production rate of 15,000 t/d.
-All material within mineable shape-optimized wireframes has been included in the Mineral Resource.
-Underground mineable shape optimization parameters include a long-term copper price of US\$3.70/lb, process recovery of 94%, direct mining costs between US\$24.50 to US\$40.00/processed tonne reflecting various mining method costs (long hole or room and pillar), mining general and administration cost of US\$4.00/t processed, onsite processing and SX/EW costs between US\$13.40 to US\$14.47/t processed, offsite costs between US\$3.29 to US\$4.67/t processed, along with variable royalties between 5.00% to 6.96% NSR and a mining recovery of 100%. - Specific Gravity was applied using weighted averages by Deposit Sub-Domain. - All figures are rounded to reflect the relative accuracy of the estimates, and totals may not add correctly. - Excludes unclassified mineralization located along edges of the Santa Cruz, East Ridge, and Texaco Deposits where drill density is poor. - Report from within a mineralization envelope accounting for mineral continuity. - Total soluble copper means the addition of sequential acid soluble copper and sequential cyanide soluble copper assays.
-Total soluble copper is not reported for the Primary Domain.
+In addition, a random selection of the drillhole database results was compared with the original records. - The Mineral Resources in this estimate for the Santa Cruz, East Ridge, and Texaco deposits used Datamine Studio RM[TM] software to create the block models. - The Mineral Resources have an effective date of December 31, 2022. - Underground-constrained Mineral Resources for the Santa Cruz deposit are reported at a cut-off grade (CoG) of 0.70% total copper, Texaco deposit are reported at a CoG of 0.80% total copper and East Ridge deposit are reported at a CoG of 0.90% total copper.
+The CoG reflects total operating costs to define reasonable prospects for eventual economic extracted by conventional underground mining methods with a maximum production rate of 15,000 tonnes per day (t/d).
+All material within mineable shape-optimized wireframes has been included in the Mineral Resource - Underground mineable shape optimization parameters include a long-term copper price of US\$3.70/lb, process recovery of 94%, direct mining costs between US\$24.50-\$40.00/processed tonne reflecting various mining method costs (long hole or room and pillar), mining general and administration cost of US\$4.00/t processed, onsite processing and SX/EW costs between US\$13.40-\$14.47/t processed, offsite costs between US\$3.29 to US\$4.67/t processed, along with variable royalties between 5.00% to 6.96% NSR and a mining recovery of 100%. - Specific Gravity was applied using weighted averages by Deposit Sub-Domain. - All figures are rounded to reflect the relative accuracy of the estimates, and totals may not add correctly. - Excludes unclassified mineralization located along edges of the Santa Cruz, East Ridge, and Texaco deposits where drill density is poor. - Reported from within a mineralization envelope accounting for mineral continuity. - Total soluble copper means the addition of sequential acid soluble copper and sequential cyanide soluble copper assays.
+Total soluble copper is not reported for the Primary Domain

-11.9.2 Santa Cruz Mineral Resource Estimate
+14.9.2 Santa Cruz Mineral Resource Estimate

-The Santa Cruz Deposit Mineral Resource Estimate, which is exclusive of mineral reserves, is presented in Table 11-19.
+The Santa Cruz Deposit Mineral Resource Estimate, which is exclusive of mineral reserves, is presented in Table 14-19.